Our Range of Breast Pumps in Sri Lanka

 Do you often experience power failure but you still want an electric breast pump?
 If yes, then consider getting a rechargeable battery pack with you.

-Secondly, also keep a manual pump with you if you can afford it.
+Secondly, also keep a manual breast pump with you if you can afford it.

 Breast Pump Safe Usage Guidelines